Skip to content

 The priest has described his relic touring as a “ministry of evangelization and healing,” with the capacity to lead to conversions.

-In addition to his work displaying relics, Martins, who has said publicly that he performs exorcism ministry, launched in 2023 a podcast series called “The Exorcist Files,” which features dramatic audio performances of allegedly demonic encounters, and is, according to Martins, “intended for an adult audience.”
+In addition to his work displaying relics, Martins, who has said publicly that he performs exorcism ministry, launched in 2023 a podcast series called “The Exorcist Files,” which features dramatic audio performances of allegedly demonic encounters.

-The priest claimed last year that the podcast was launched at Vatican request, telling the National Catholic Register that he began it when “the Holy See asked me to undertake a catechesis about the Church’s teaching regarding the demonic, spiritual warfare and exorcism.”
+The priest claimed last year that the podcast was launched in response to a Vatican request, telling the National Catholic Register that he began it when “the Holy See asked me to undertake a catechesis about the Church’s teaching regarding the demonic, spiritual warfare and exorcism.”

 Martins said he chose to produce performances of allegedly demonic activity because lectures on the subject are “boring,” adding that “dramatizations of actual events give the listener a better appreciation of the adversarial nature of evil and what can happen when it makes its way into our lives.”